MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-search-for-multi-geo.md

 </tr>
 <tr class="even">
 <td align="left">Guests</td>
-<td align="left">Guests only get results from the geo location that they're searching from.</td>
+<td align="left">Guests only get results from the _Geography_ location that they're searching from.</td>
 </tr>
 </tbody>
 </table>

-## How does search work in a multi-geo environment?
+## How does search work in a Multi-Geo environment?

 All the search clients use the existing SharePoint Search REST APIs to interact with the search indexes.

 ![Diagram showing how SharePoint Search REST APIs interact with the search indexes.](../media/configure-search-for-multi-geo-image1-1.png)

 1. A search client calls the Search REST endpoint with the query property EnableMultiGeoSearch= true.
-2. The query is sent to all geo locations in the tenant.
+2. The query is sent to all _Geography_ locations in the tenant.
-3. Search results from each geo location are merged and ranked.
+3. Search results from each _Geography_ location are merged and ranked.
 4. The client gets unified search results.

 <span id="_Set_up_a" class="anchor"><span id="_Ref501388384" class="anchor"></span></span>Notice that we don't merge the search results until we've received results from all the geo locations.
 This means that multi-geo searches have additional latency compared to searches in an environment with only one geo location.